RooyyDoe/browser-technologies-2021/README.md

 ```

 The `attachEvent` was back in the days mainly used for `internet explorer` and was a good fall-back for the `addEventListener`, but it is microsoft edge now and in there `addEventListener` is supported, so in my code it is not needed anymore.
 So whenever a browser does not support a functionality you want to have a fall-back that is supported in the paticular browser.
-By doing this ur application will work in all the browsers.
+By doing this your application will work in all the browsers.

 </details>